hopemurphy/HW_5/README.md

   Two graphs are uploaded.
 Figure) for frequency=5.0 becuase the graph looks like a better fit
-                           Figure2) for frequency=1.0 becuase it is a more reasonable guess
+                           Figure2) for frequency=1.0 becuase it is a more reasonable guess a)

+  b)

+  c)

 Problem 2
+  Is uploaded, but not completed yet.
+Will be completed over the weekend.